ory/docs/docs/docs/ecosystem/sqa.md

 - by setting the yaml configuration key (if supported) `sqa.opt_out=true`.

-Disabling telemetry does not have any downsides, except for us not being able to improve the product.
+Disabling telemetry does not have any downsides, except for us not being able to improve the project.
 Note that ORY always sends minimal ping with version information once on start up.

 ## Data Privacy